 The Alumnae Association is made up of over 2,000 alumnae and led by a team of officers who hold two-year terms.

-Volunteer, visit campus, and connect with us on social media.
+Stay connected to St. Margaret’s.
+Share your latest news, visit campus, volunteer and follow us on social media.

 Alongside the Alumnae Board, the Development Team administers the day-to-day operations of alumnae relations.